Roy Moore sexual allegations spark reaction from lawmakers, national figures

 Sen. Richard Shelby, R-Ala.

-“If that’s true, I don’t believe there’d be any place or him in the United States Senate," he said.
+“If that’s true, I don’t believe there’d be any place for him in the United States Senate," he said.

 Sen. Jeff Flake, R-Ariz.